NAS-JRB Willow Grove

 In 1994, the air station's name was again changed to Naval Air Station Joint Reserve Base (NAS JRB) Willow Grove to more accurately reflect the integration and joint operations of the Navy, Marine Corps, Air Force, Army Reservists, as well as the Pennsylvania Air National Guard.

-NAS-JRB Willow Grove is one of the bases on the BRAC 2005 list for realignment and closure.
-The Navy and Marine Corps squadrons/units are scheduled to move to McGuire Air Force Base by 2011.
-The 111th Fighter Wing of the PA Air National Guard will remain at their present site along with Army Reserve and Army National Guard units on the former U.S. Air Force Reserve Center facility.
-The U.S. Army Reserve, Pennsylvania Air National Guard, and Pennsylvania Army National Guard units will be located on the approximately 200-acre base that is located near the intersection of County Line and Easton Roads.
-The name of the new installation will be "Horsham Air Guard Station".
+NAS-JRB Willow Grove was one of the bases on the BRAC 2005 list for realignment and closure.
+The Navy and Marine Corps squadrons/units moved to McGuire Air Force Base on March 31, 2011.
+The 111th Fighter Wing of the PA Air National Guard remains at their present site along with Army Reserve and Army National Guard units on the former U.S. Air Force Reserve Center facility.
+The U.S. Army Reserve, Pennsylvania Air National Guard, and Pennsylvania Army National Guard units are be located on the approximately 200-acre base located near the intersection of County Line and Easton Roads.
+The name of the new installation is "Horsham Air Guard Station".

-A "Base Disestablishment Ceremony" was held March 30, 2011 to formally commemorate the closure of NAS-JRB (Naval Air Station Joint Reserve Base) Willow Grove.
+A "Base Disestablishment Ceremony" was held March 30, 2011 to formally commemorate the closure of NAS-JRB (Naval Air Station-Joint Reserve Base) Willow Grove.
 More than 500 guests bid farewell to a Naval Air Station that throughout the last 68 years has been the home to thousands of military men and woman and their families.
 As a final symbol of closure, the flag was lowered for the final time and aircraft took off after the ceremonies for the last time.
+NAS-JRB Willow Grove was officially closed on September 15, 2011.